-They joined islands on the Seine together to form one island - today's Ile de la Cité.
+The Parisians joined small islands on the Seine together to form one big island - today's Ile de la Cité.

-Most Roman buildings on the Left Bank were dismantled and their stones used as fortifications.
+Most of the Roman buildings on the Left Bank were broken down and their stones used as fortifications.

-A notable attack was in 451 AD when Attila the Hun and his army advanced on Paris.
+A famous barbarian invasion occurred in 451 AD, when Attila the Hun and his army advanced on Paris.

-The legend goes that a majority of Parisians were persuaded to stay by a local noblewoman, Genevieve.
+The legend goes that a majority of Parisians tried to flee the city but a local noblewoman, Genevieve, persuaded them to stay.

-The neighbourhood is full of references to this period : rue Clovis, rue Clothilde (Clovis' wife), rue Clotaire (their son), Sainte Geneviève Library, the Montagne Sainte Geneviève...
+The neighbourhood is full of references to this period : rue Clovis, rue Clothilde (Clovis' wife), rue Clotaire (their son), the Bibliotheque Sainte Geneviève, the Montagne Sainte Geneviève...

-The Frankish Empire became the largest kingdom in Western Europe.
+The Frankish Kingdom became the largest kingdom in Western Europe.

-The word Frank gave rise to the name France and the name Clovis evolved into the name Louis - which became the name of 18 French kings!
+The name Clovis gave rise to the name Louis - the name of 18 French kings.